-Gerald S. Adolph(1)(2) 58 Gerald S. Adolph was elected a Director of Cintas in 2006.
+Gerald S. Adolph(1)(2) 59 Gerald S. Adolph was elected a Director of Cintas in 2006.
 He is the Chairman of the Compensation Committee.
-Mr. Adolph has been a Senior Vice President with Booz & Company, a consulting firm, since 1999.
+Mr. Adolph has been a Senior Vice President with Booz & Company, [formerly Booze Allen Hamilton] a consulting firm, since 1981.
 Mr. Adolph has held numerous leadership positions at Booz & Company, including Worldwide Chemicals Practice Leader, Worldwide Consumer and Health Practice Leader and Global Mergers and Restructuring Practice Leader.
 He also served on the Booz Allen Hamilton board of directors from 1994 to 1997.
 The Board believes that Mr. Adolph's consulting experience, giving him insight into various corporate governance and business management issues, as well as his status as an independent director, make his service on the Board integral to Cintas.

-John F. Barrett(2)(4) 63 John F. Barrett was appointed a Director of Cintas in 2011 and is recommended as a Director nominee by the Nominating and Corporate Governance Committee.
+John F. Barrett(2)(4) 64 John F. Barrett was elected a Director of Cintas in 2012.
 Mr. Barrett has been the Chairman, President and Chief Executive Officer of Western & Southern Financial Group, a Cincinnati-based diversified family of financial services companies, since 2002.
 Mr. Barrett is also a Director of Convergys Corporation.
 He served as a director of The Fifth Third Bancorp and its subsidiary, The Fifth Third Bank from 1988 to 2009, and The Andersons, Inc. from 1992 to 2008.
 The Board believes that Mr. Barrett's principal executive officer experience and service as a director of other publicly-traded companies, which have provided him with a deep understanding of business matters, his broad financial acumen and his status as an independent director, makes his service on the Board valuable to Cintas.

-Melanie W. Barstad(1)(2) 59 Melanie W. Barstad was elected a Director of Cintas in 2011.
+Melanie W. Barstad(1)(2) 60

+Melanie W. Barstad was elected a Director of Cintas in 2011.
 Ms. Barstad was with the Johnson & Johnson Family of Companies, a diversified global provider of consumer products, prescription medicines and medical devices, for 23 years, retiring in 2009 as President of Women's Health in the Medical Device and Diagnostics Division.
 She served as a management board member on numerous Johnson & Johnson operating company boards including Johnson & Johnson Health Care Systems, Ethicon Endo Surgery and Johnson & Johnson Medical from 1997 to 2009.
 Ms. Barstad also served as co-chair of the Johnson & Johnson Women's Leadership Initiative.
 The Board believes that Ms. Barstad's experience running complex, enterprise-wide global businesses as a line executive and as a management board member and her status as an independent director makes her service on the Board valuable to Cintas.

-Richard T. Farmer 77
+Richard T. Farmer 78